SafariBookings® - Compare African Safari Tours List

 Weather & Climate

-Nkhotakota has a warm climate and defined Wet and Dry seasons.
-As is typical in the tropics, temperatures are quite consistent throughout the year, but it gets noticeably hotter in October, just before the rains.
+Nkhotakota WR has a warm climate and a defined Wet season (November to April) and Dry season (May to October).
+As is typical in the tropics, temperatures are quite consistent throughout the year.
+However, it gets noticeably hotter in October, just before the rains.
 Heavy rainfall and high humidity can be expected from December to March.
-June and July are the coolest months, and early mornings can be quite chilly.
+Early mornings can be quite chilly from May to August.

 Best Time To Visit